DaniLozanoMoreno/turtlebot2_phantomXReactor/README.md

 Robots models can be simulated in Gazebo.

-To load models in Gazebo execute:
+To load the robots models in Gazebo execute:

 ```
 roslaunch turtlebot_arm_gazebo phantomx_reactor_gazebo.launch